 Come see us at 395 Jackie D. Garrett Drive in West Plains Monday-Friday 8 am - 4 pm!

-In an effort to bring advanced technological training to area residents, Missouri State University-West Plains, the South Central Career Center and the City of West Plains have joined forces to develop the Greater Ozarks Center for Advanced Technology (GOCAT).
+In an effort to bring advanced technical training to area residents, Missouri State University-West Plains, the South Central Career Center and the City of West Plains joined forces to develop the Greater Ozarks Center for Advanced Technology (GOCAT).
 Through GOCAT, residents can complete degree and certificate programs in technology or participate in customized training opportunities.
 The center provides advanced, hands-on manufacturing training to individuals – from high school age through adulthood – who are looking to expand their skills in a technical field.
 Major manufacturers of our area, such as Leonardo DRS, AHF Products, Caterpillar, and L & R Industries helped develop the training programs to benefit manufacturers of all sizes.

-Skills you’ll learn as a student:
+Skills you will learn as a student

 - Alternative Energy: Electricity, electronics, biofuels, solar and wind energy